mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-1.md

 Unfortunately, it actually does matter which type of object await is applied to.

 await-ing a coroutine will immediately invoke that coroutine.
-Control will never be ceded to the event-loop.
-The behavior is effectively the exact same as calling a regular function.
+Control will **not** be ceded to the event-loop.
+The behavior of `await coroutine` is effectively the same as invoking a regular Python function.

 await-ing a task is different.
 It cedes control to the event-loop, and adds a callback to the awaited task indicating it should resume this task when its done.
 In practice, it's slightly more convoluted, but not by too much.
-In part 2, you'll see all the details that make this possible.
+In part 2, you'll see the details that make this possible.